rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

     """
     self.circuit = self.feature_map.combine(self.var_form)
 ```
-5. We create a function that associates the parameters of the feature map with the data and the parameters of the variational circuit with the parameters passed
+5. We create a function that associates the parameters of the feature map with the data and the parameters of the variational circuit with the parameters passed.
+This is to ensure in Qiskit that the right variables in the circuit are associated with the right quantities.
 ```python
 def get_data_dict(self, params, x):
     """